pomkos/dynamic_biking/README.md

 # Expected file layout

+The dynamic bike scripts expect the following organization:

 ```
 dynamic_biking                          # place entropy_script.m in here
     |-- .gitignore                      # list of file extensions that will not be uploaded to github